By Rick Steves

 Burg Eltz is my favorite castle in all of Europe.
 Lurking in a mysterious forest, it's been left intact for 700 years and is furnished throughout much as it was 500 years ago.
 Thanks to smart diplomacy and clever marriages, Burg Eltz was never destroyed.
 It's been in the Eltz family for 850 years.

 Elz is the name of a stream that runs past the castle through a deep valley before emptying into the Mosel.
 The first record of a Burg (castle) on the Elz is from 1157, built to protect a trade route.
 By 1472 the castle looked like it does today: the homes of three big landlord families gathered around a tiny courtyard within one formidable fortification.
 Today, the excellent 45-minute tours wind you through two of those homes while the third remains the fortified quarters of the Eltz family.
-The elderly countess of Eltz — whose family goes back 33 generations here (you'll see a photo of her family) — enjoys flowers.
+The elderly countess of Eltz — whose family goes back 33 generations here — enjoys flowers.
 Each week for 40 years she's had grand arrangements adorn the public castle rooms.